Los Angeles Mission College

 Los Angeles Mission College is a public community college in Los Angeles, California.
-It is part of the Los Angeles Community College District and it is accredited by the WASC Accrediting Commission for Community and Junior Colleges.
+It is part of the Los Angeles Community College District and is accredited by the WASC Accrediting Commission for Community and Junior Colleges.

 History

 Los Angeles Mission College is the ninth and youngest college established in the Los Angeles Community College District.
 It was first located in high schools, churches, office buildings, shopping centers, and other locations scattered throughout the city of San Fernando and the Sylmar neighborhood of Los Angeles, and opened its doors to the public in February 1975 with approximately twelve hundred students.
 The graduating class of 1975 consisted of a single student, who had transferred to the college that semester.
 Within two years, over 3,000 students were taking classes in fifty different disciplines, including Administration of Justice, Business, Chemistry, Chicano Studies, English, Family and Consumer Studies, Geography, Journalism, Microbiology, Real Estate, and Zoology.
-The college then outgrew its locations and found a permanent location for the campus at Hubbard and Eldridge in the northeast part of the Sylmar neighborhood instead.

-Sixteen years later, in the summer of 1991, the college moved to its permanent campus, built on 22 acre of land in the northeast part of the Sylmar neighborhood of Los Angeles on the intersection of Hubbard St and Eldridge Ave.
+Sixteen years later, the college moved to its permanent campus in the summer of 1991, built on 22 acre of land in the northeast part of the Sylmar neighborhood of Los Angeles at the intersection of Hubbard St and Eldridge Ave.
 Before the Los Angeles Community College District and Mission College purchased the 22 acres of land, it was slated for a public middle school on Hubbard and Eldridge.
-The permanent campus had only a campus center with a library and the main instructional building with a culinary arts department & classes, a cafeteria, and administrative offices.
+The permanent campus had only a campus center with a library and the main instructional building with a culinary arts department, a cafeteria, and administrative offices.

-Seven years after the permanent campus opened in 1991, a new Library and Learning Resource Center opened in 1997 and relieved the old library in the Campus Center of LA Mission College.
-After the new library opened and built in 1997, the large indoor area in the Campus Center where the old library was turned into an event space with meeting rooms, much like a convention center.
-In 2002, Mission College constructed a collaborative studies building to house more classes on the campus.
-By 2004, the Center for Child Development Studies building was built and opened on the permanent campus.
+Seven years later, a new Library and Learning Resource Center building opened in 1997, relieving the old library in the Campus Center.
+The large indoor area where the old library was located was turned into an event space with meeting rooms.
+In 1999, the college graduated 261 students.
+It celebrated its 25th Anniversary in 2000.
+In 2002, Mission College constructed a Collaborative Studies Building to house more classes and was dedicated to honor college founder Guadalupe S. Ramirez.
+On October 28, 2008, the Center for Child Development Studies opened.